-4.5.18 - Northolt is also unique in that it does not have a strong local economy and its housing stock is growth is required for Northolt, so it can become a modern and sustainable neighbourhood with a new and dynamic economy supported by new homes at higher densities and a range of typologies and affordability.
+4.5.18 - Northolt is also unique in that it does not have a strong local economy and its housing stock is largely low density and surrounded by lots of open space.
+As such, a transformational and innovative approach to growth is required for Northolt, so it can become a modern and sustainable neighbourhood with a new and dynamic economy supported by new homes at higher densities and a range of typologies and affordability.